jabascal/ResPr-UNet-3D-Denoising-Efficient-Pipeline-TF-keras/README.md

 ![](https://github.com/jabascal/ResPr-UNet-3D-Denoising-Efficient-Pipeline-TF-keras/blob/main/figures/knee_example.jpg)

 ## Installation
+Try simply the code on google colab notebook.
+Just open on your google drive and it is ready to use the free google cloud service with free GPU!

 We provide Python code under tensorflow with keras.
 The python code has been tested  under Python 3.8 and tensorflow 2.4.1.

 Different TF versions required specific cudatoolkit version.
 With anaconda one can handle several cuda versions in one machine.
 To install the tested version on Windows: